-- After all commands are executed, restart your computer.
+- After all the commands are executed, restart your computer.

-By performing these commands you’ll reset your IP and clear the DNS cache, so be sure to try this method.
+You’ll reset your IP and clear the DNS cache by performing these commands, so be sure to try this method.

-- Select Advanced options > Startup Settings and click the Restart button.
+- Select Advanced options, select Startup Settings, and click the Restart button.

 - Safe Mode will now start.

 When Safe Mode starts, check if your network connection is working.
-If there are no problems with your Internet connection in Safe Mode it means that third-party software is interfering with your network connection.
-To fix this problem, you need to find and remove the problematic application from your PC.
+If there are no problems with your Internet connection in Safe Mode, third-party software interferes with your network connection.

 - Open Device Manager.

 - When Device Manager opens, go to View and select Show hidden devices.